The Pain Opioid Epidemic Project and Case Presentation

 Phase Two: The County Based Pain Opioid Epidemic Platform

-We provide an easy to use platform that case be used by local entities to assist in their efforts to provide solutions to the opioid related problems.
-The platform includes best practice information, process and related resources to provide services and link to providers at the local level.
+We provide an easy to use platform that is used by local entities to assist in their efforts to provide solutions to the opioid-related problems.
+The platform includes best practice information, process, and related resources to provide services and links to providers at the local level.
 The Pain Opioid Epidemic Project and Case Presentation websites are focused on cities, neighborhoods, counties and other local entities.
 Entities interested in "duplicating" and customizing the websites for their local environment can contact Citizens4health.

-Developing and updating evidence based inventory of clinical, social, legal and public policy materials and process related to the our vision.
-We start by focusing on opioid use conditions , overdose prevention and addressing "the drug war", to be followed by pain related conditions.
+Developing and updating the evidence-based inventory of clinical, social, legal and public policy materials and processes related to our vision.
+We start by focusing on opioid use conditions, overdose prevention and addressing "the drug war", to be followed by pain-related conditions.

 Phase Four: Taking personal, social and political action

-Providing individual facing Personal Health Manager for personal engagement for individuals suffering with pain and opioid addiction.
+Providing individual facing Personal Health Manager for personal engagement for individuals suffering from pain and opioid addiction.
 Social and political tools to engage with stakeholders locally and nationally.

-Our advisors will include individuals, group and organization from academia, government, social, media, private sector and other.
-A list individuals and of groups available shortly.
+Our advisors will include individuals, groups, and organizations from academia, government, social, media, private sector and other.
+A list of individuals and of groups available shortly.